 As a small business owner, it’s likely that you, your family, and your employees are covered by individual health insurance policies.
 You like your network of doctors, the policy is affordable, and you may even be receiving premium tax credits.
-But at the same time, your business is growing and the question of health benefits is on the table.
+But at the same time, your business is growing and the question of expanding your health benefits is on the table.

 In this article, we’ll go over how an HRA can help you offer a competitive health benefit that enhances your employees’ individual coverage rather than replacing it with a group health plan that may not work for everyone.

 While group health insurance is the traditional choice for offering health benefits to employees, millions of Americans are abandoning the rising group premium costs for more affordable and flexible individual insurance plans.

 Survey data from the Kaiser Family Foundation has found that the cost for employers to offer a group health plan has been steadily rising over the last several years, causing serious reason for worry among employers.

 Of those surveyed, 96% of employers agreed that the high costs of offering healthcare to their employees is excessive, and 87% believe the cost of providing health benefits to employees will become unsustainable in the next 5 to 10 years.

 By offering an HRA, small employers avoid these expensive group premiums and annual rate hikes, and instead can offer a consistent, cost-controlled allowance for their employees to purchase their own individual plan.